 Example: Tony is on the HOA Board of Spanish Trails, which is in the midst of deciding which company to hire for major renovations.
 Tony’s brother is a contractor, who consistently receives bad reviews and is overpriced.
 Tony “steers” the other board members to hire him anyway.
 Once the brother receives the contract, he gives Tony a ten percent “kickback” of the payment.

 Tony’s action of accepting the kickback for steering the contract may qualify as the Nevada crime of HOA bribery.
 Under NRS 116.31189 it’s illegal to bribe an HOA member . . . or for an HOA member to solicit a bribe . . . in exchange for using his/her authority in a certain way.

 HOA bribery is a category D felony carrying up to four years in prison and maybe $5,000 in fines.

 The primary defense to nearly all HOA fraud-related criminal charges in Nevada is that the defendant had no intent to defraud.
 In other words, a defendant may not be found guilty of HOA fraud unless the court finds that he/she meant to act dishonestly.

 Therefore if the defense attorney can show that the defendant’s actions were the result of an honest misunderstanding, misinformation, accident or clerical error, then criminal charges should not stand.
 It’s not uncommon for HOA members to make an innocent mistake while dealing with complex financial issues outside their expertise.

 The other primary defense to any criminal case is that the prosecution failed to prove the defendant’s guilt beyond a reasonable doubt.
 As long as the defense attorney can demonstrate that the government lacks sufficient evidence to sustain a guilty verdict, then the defendant should not be held criminally liable.

-For information on California Homeowners Association Fraud Laws, read our article on California HOA Fraud Laws.
+In California?
+See our article on California HOA Fraud Laws.